kpetersen04/Rock-Paper-Scissors/README.md

   - npm install --> npm start

 ## The Wins
-Making my findWinner function more consise with the use of || instead of listing every single possible option available.
+Making my findWinner function more concise with the use of || instead of listing every single possible option available.

 ```bash
    function findWinner(userChoice, aiChoice) {